jhoelzel/jhoelzel.github.io/_posts/2022-03-07-zsh-slow-in-big-projects.md

 title: ZSH slow response times
 subtitle: or how big repositories slow down your theme
 categories: cli
-tags: [zsh, tips, cli, git, theme]
+tags: [zsh, tips, cli, git, zsh-theme]
 ---

 Today I found myself with a slow unresponsive zsh console session in certain folders and I spent some time figuring out why.
 What happen was that every input to my console took like 20 seconds to finish and it was having an impact on my work.

-It was driving me mad, I rebuild my dev container, rebooted to no avail until I realized: ** the size of the Repo has an impact on my terminal? **
+It was driving me mad, I rebuild my dev container, rebooted to no avail until I realized: **the size of the Repo has an impact on my terminal?**
 Turns out that is exactly what happened.
 And here is why:

 ## Themes and Git Info